AaronAtDuo/duo_postman_api_collections/duo-account-api/README.md

 3. Download this Postman Duo API Collections template file.
 4. Select the Import button in the upper right of the Environments section.
 5. Browse to the JSON file downloaded in step #3 above.
-6. Select the new Duo Admin API Collection entry and verify the Pre-request Script is populated.
+6. Select the new Duo Account API Collection entry and verify the Pre-request Script is populated.